ckeditor/ckeditor5/docs/features/feature-digest.md

 				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/media-embed.html">Media embed</a>
 			</td>
 			<td>
-				Use the insert media button in the toolbar Insert media to embed media.
+				Use the insert media button in the toolbar to embed media.
 				Pasting a media URL directly into the editor content automatically embeds the media.
 			</td>